Penetration Testing and Security Vulnerabilities of Voice Recognition Technologies

 In October 2016, the BBC reported that they were able to fool the voice recognition security system of HSBC, one of the largest banks in the world.
 In their investigation, BBC reporter Dan Simmons conducted an experiment where he recorded his own voice and the voice of his twin brother, Joe, who has a similar voice.

 Dan Simmons then registered his voice with HSBC's voice recognition security system and subsequently tried to access his account by imitating his brother's voice.
 To his surprise, he was able to successfully access the account using his brother's voice.
+This scenario highlights the importance of ongoing advancements in AI ethics to address emerging challenges, such as identity fraud and unauthorized access to sensitive information through voice manipulation.

 Enhancing biometric security with penetration testing